-Accelerated instruction is an intensive supplemental program designed to help an individual student acquire the knowledge and skills required at his or her grade level.
-It is required when a student does not meet the passing standard on a state-mandated assessment.
+Accelerated instruction, including supplemental instruction, is an intensive educational program designed to help an individual student acquire the knowledge and skills required at his or her grade level.
+It is required when a student does not meet the passing standard on a statemandated assessment.
+Accelerated instruction may be provided by assigning a student to a classroom teacher who is certified as a master, exemplary or recognized teacher or by providing supplemental instruction in additional regular instruction.